EnadiP/LoanDefaults/README.md

 # LoanDefaults
-Capstone Project for determining loan defaults
+Capstone Project for determining key characteristics of borrowers who default on their loans.